 There are a million and one things to plan when it comes to a wedding.
 So is it any surprise that one or two or even twenty-five wedding details might fall through the cracks?
-"Planning a wedding — whether big or small — can be extremely overwhelming, especially when juggling full-time job," explains Lynn Easton, owner of Easton Events.
-"Planning a wedding is essentially a full time job!
-There are so many details and so many people, vendors and logistics that have to be managed, so it's not hard to believe that sometimes a detail here and there gets overlooked."
+"Planning a wedding—whether big or small—can be extremely overwhelming, especially when juggling a full-time job," explains Lynn Easton, owner of Easton Events.
+"Planning a wedding is essentially a full-time job.
+There are so many details and so many people, vendors, and logistics that have to be managed, so it's not hard to believe that sometimes a detail here and there gets overlooked."

 1. Have a Contingency Plan for Bad Weather

 "Many couples forget to have a plan B in case of inclement weather.
 Sometimes this is not taking into account how hot and sunny it will be, severe cold fronts, or even rain.
 They often get so wrapped up in the beauty of their venue they just forget to have a contingency plan," says Kim Sayatovic, founder of Belladeux Event Design.
 Brides should find out the historical temperature and weather to have realistic expectations of what to expect, and make arrangements for what will happen if the weather is less than ideal.

 2. Know When the Sun Will Set

 Sunset is a golden hour for photographs and it might be a time your wedding photographer would like to pull you outside for some magically lit photos.
 If you know what time the sun will be setting, you can make sure you'll be available rather than say, cutting the cake.

 "They'll often leave the hotel—or wherever they're getting ready—at a different time than the bride and groom, but earlier than the rest of the guests," explains Alia Wilson, planner and designer for Firefly Events.